Key takeaways:

 Lantus (insulin glargine) is a long-acting insulin that’s usually injected once a day.
 It comes in either a multi-dose vial or SoloStar injection pen.
 The steps for injecting Lantus will be different depending on the form you’re using.

-You can inject Lantus under the skin on your abdomen, upper arm, or thigh.
+You can inject Lantus under the skin of your abdomen, upper arm, or thigh.
 Make sure to rotate the spot you inject each time.
 This will help to prevent lumps, pitting, and thickening from happening under the skin.

 Unless your healthcare professional says otherwise, you can inject Lantus at any time of time of day.
-Just pick a time that’s convenient for you.
+Just pick a consistent time that’s convenient for you.
 Then, prior to injecting Lantus, inspect your insulin to make sure it’s not expired, discolored, or cloudy.

 There are ways to save on Lantus.
 GoodRx can help you access Lantus at an exclusive cash price of $35 per month.
 Manufacturer savings cards and patient assistance programs are also available.